 Because all of the proceeds go to charity, all tickets are the same price, and we are not able to offer any discounts.
 Small infants carried in their parent’s arms are admitted with their parent’s ticket.
 All other children need a regular priced tour ticket.
 While we understand that families are traveling and need to attend together, we do not recommend these tours for children.

 What payment types do you accept?

-We accept Visa and MasterCard online and over the phone.
+We accept Visa, MasterCard, Discover and American Express online and over the phone.
 We accept checks and money orders via mail.
 In the Gift Shop and Tour Headquarters, we accept cash, checks, Visa, and MasterCard.